Mattrfish/COMP3010-SecOps-and-Incident-Management/Notes/Notes.md

 * **Would an AWS upload of a txt file be a POST request?**
 "It is a great question because the answer is "Usually PUT, but sometimes POST.""

+### Question 8
+* **What does FQDN mean?"**
+FQDN stands for Fully Qualified Domain Name.

+It is the complete, absolute address of a specific computer or host on the internet or a private network.
+It leaves no ambiguity about which machine you are talking about.

 ## General Questions + Notes/Reminders
  ### Question 1,2 + 3
 * Not sure how to find the full mfa path.
 Could use wildcard for mfa to reduce noise and use != to exclude ConsoleLogin - should be able to find the full json path for mfa this way?